PlanetDogeCodes/Pocket-Compiler/README.md

 ## LLM Usage Disclaimer

-In accordance with Universal-DB's LLM usage policy guidelines (https://db.universal-team.net/llm-policy), this project is classified as having **Minor LLM Usage** (meaningful portions of the code, documentation, release notes, etc. may have been generated with AI, but the overall project is still being largely human-managed).
+In accordance with Universal-DB's LLM usage policy guidelines (https://db.universal-team.net/llm-policy), this project is classified as having **Minor LLM Usage**.
 For more information on the usage of generative AI for this project, please navigate to the **Credits** section of the README.

 ---